Zfalgout/DropBoxer/DropBoxer/README.txt

 This means that the functionality to grab the photos fails the first time.
 After that it works.
 Need to figure it out.

 TODO:
-Show a success message upon completion of the upload.
 Handle the issue of the checkmark not showing if the user scrolls the CollectionView and the outer-most cells are checked.
-Handle file upload errors.
+Handle file upload errors, and update the success message to be a failure if the upload fails.
 Replace the checkmarks for the cells with a label that will hold the number of pictures selected.
 Add a button to the upload screen to take the user back to the photo library for more uploads.
 Create a progress bar.